Our opening hours

 No, all of our cheeses are made using non-animal rennet.

 Our fresh cheeses are very quick to produce.
-Herb and garlic fromage frais can be on the shelf within three days of receiving the milk, feta takes one and a half weeks and the brie up 50 days before it is ripe enough to enjoy fully.
+Herb and garlic fromage frais can be on the shelf within three days of receiving the milk, feta takes one and a half weeks, and brie takes up to 50 days before it is ripe enough to enjoy fully.

 Soft fresh cheese is a specialty of Binnorie Dairy.
 Soft fresh cheese is typically young in age, soft in texture and delicate in flavour.
 As the name suggests, fresh cheese is not matured prior to release, and its flavour does not benefit from ageing.
 Fresh cheese requires protection from air contact to maintain flavour and shelf life.
 Storage Note: Once opened, tightly seal the cheese from air contact to retain delicate fresh flavour.